The 5-second answer to this question is:

 These include the following:

 - The architecture firm’s fixed costs and overheads.
 As a general guide, the larger the firm, the larger the overheads and, as a result, the associated fees.
+Read more about working with smaller architecture firms here.

 The level of service and deliverables offered.
 Some practices have a much greater capability than others in terms of in-house skills and use of technology.

 The practice’s reputation and track record.
-A practice with a proven track record of delivering high quality schemes will naturally command higher fees than another with less.
+A practice with a proven track record of delivering high-quality schemes will naturally command higher fees than another with less.
 You are paying for expertise and proven experience.

-It’s important to remember that a good architect will add value through an increase in the value of your property/ land and, in the case of residential development, an increase in your own well being as your home will affect your everyday.
+It’s important to remember that a good architect will add value through an increase in the value of your property/ land and, in the case of residential development, an increase in your own well-being as your home will affect your everyday.

 A good architect will also save you money in the long run through careful forward planning that avoids costly changes and u-turns on site, clever cost saving design solutions learned through years of experience on similar projects and professional administration of the building contract to ensure that only work completed in accordance with the contract drawings and specification and materials delivered to site are paid for during the construction phase.
 A good architect will be looking out for your money at every stage and your investment in their fees is likely to yield greater returns.